Montgomery, Loudoun counties launch study to reopen White’s Ferry

 Devlin said she would grant the county a free permanent easement for a 50-cent fee on each vehicle that uses the ferry.
 This solution was floated in negotiations with Chuck Kuhn, the chief executive of JK Moving, who bought the ferry from its longtime owner in February.

-Those negotiations ended earlier this month after he said he wouldn’t pay the fee, Devlin said.
-She said condemning and seizing private property because Kuhn won’t pay the fee is “bad public policy.”
+Those negotiations ended earlier this month after he said he would not pay the fee, Devlin said.
+She said condemning and seizing private property because Kuhn will not pay the fee is “bad public policy.”

 “As owners of Rockland Farm, we feel there are many ways to resolve this matter without resorting to a taking of our land and are hopeful that Loudoun County will study these other options in more depth,” Devlin said.